• PEOPLE

 Tori Short

 Tori is a last-year graduate student at Oklahoma State University.
 Her research utilizes approaches from developmental, evolutionary, and social psychology to examine the biological processes and behavioral strategies of female competition and health maintenance.
-Considering the growing focus on positive reframing and self-image within society,
+She will be working at Grantify as a Senior GRants

 CV